merakleee/BUILD-IT-API-FETCHING/README.md

   setResults(data);
 }
 ```

 ---

 ### Request Cancellation with AbortController

-Cancellation is Needed because it prevents outdated responses, avoids memory leaks and improve performance.
+Cancellation is needed because it prevents outdated responses, avoids memory leaks and improves performance.

 AbortController allows the frontend to cancel an in-flight request.

 ```mermaid
 flowchart TD